HonglinChu/SiamTrackers/README.md

 ### 2019-CVPR-SiamRPN++

-Support VScode single-step debugging
+Support VScode single-step debugging.

-Add test scripts for 4 drone datasets
+Add test scripts for 4 drone datasets.

-Change distributed multi-machine multi-GPU parallel to single-machine multi-GPU parallel Retrain SiamRPN++ AlexNet version using four datasets (training time is  3~4 days with 2 1080 GPUs )
+Change distributed multi-machine multi-GPU parallel to single-machine multi-GPU parallel.

+Retrain SiamRPN++ AlexNet version using four datasets (training time is  3~4 days with 2 1080 GPUs ).

 ### 2019-CVPR-SiamMask

-Support VScode single-step debugging
+Support VScode single-step debugging.

-Support testing and training
+Support testing and training.

-The results of my test are  inconsistent with the author's, please refer to my SiamMask branch
+The results of my test are  inconsistent with the author's, please refer to my SiamMask branch.

 ### 2020-AAAI-SiamFC++

-Support VScode single-step debugging
+Support VScode single-step debugging.

-Add test scripts for 4 drone datasets
+Add test scripts for 4 drone datasets.

-Use  GOT10K data set to retrain the AlexNet version, the training time is 15~20 hours (2 1080 GPUs) The  results are close to the paper
+Use  GOT10K data set to retrain the AlexNet version, the training time is 15~20 hours (2 1080 GPUs).

+The  results are close to the paper.

 # Model